acquia/waterwheel.js/README.md

 ## Documentation

 Ensure that you have set up cross-origin resource sharing on your Drupal site to enable Waterwheel to perform necessary tasks.
+Instructions for [Apache](http://enable-cors.org/server_apache.html) or [Nginx](http://enable-cors.org/server_nginx.html).

 ### Require `waterwheel` in either a server or browser environment.